Dmathz16/hr-forms-guide/README.md

 ```

 ## Remove Ubuntu Default User
-Exit from the console then SSH connect to the new user
+Exit the console and then SSH into the new user:
 ```cmd
 ssh -i <PEM_FILE> <NEW_USER>@<EC2_PUBLIC_IP>
 ```